 Housing Is A Human Right presents another special report about the powerful people responsible for the housing affordability crisis.
 For this investigation, we examine the predatory practices of Blackstone Group CEO and billionaire Stephen Schwarzman, one of the largest corporate landlords in the world.
+This report was updated on September 11.

 Part I: Corporate Predator